 During quarantine, Ms. Harper was the creator and directorial consultant for 16 world premiere virtual films.
 Her latest works include a new creation for Wendy Whelan, Associate Artistic Director of New York City Ballet, and renowned poet Marc Bamuthi Joseph.
 Ms. Harper is currently engaged as Executive Producer with Sony Pictures on a series in development.

 As an educator, Ms. Harper has served as a Professor at The Juilliard School, an adjunct professor at NYU, a former associate professor at Barnard College, and a professor in the Ailey/Fordham BFA program.
-She is currently pursuing an MFA in performance creation at Goddard College.
+She recently received her Masters of Fine Arts degree from Goddard College.